-Important Questions with Answers for CBSE Class 11 Statistics Chapter 7 Correlation which is drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.
+Some important questions with answers on the concept of correlation are given, which are drafted by expert commerce teachers from the latest version of CBSE (NCERT) books.

-Answer: Correlation is a statistical method or a technique that measures, a quantitative relationship between different variables, such as demand and price.
+Correlation is a statistical method or a technique that measures a quantitative relationship between different variables, such as demand and price.

 Define partial correlation.

-Answer: When more than two variables are involved, and out of these, the relationship between only two variables is suited to treating other variables as constant, then the correlation is partial.
+If more than two variables are involved and the relationship between only two variables is suited for treating other variables as constants, then it is known as a partial correlation.

 Define the line of best fit.

-Answer: The line of the best fit is one of that passes through the scattered points such that it represents most of these points.
+The line of best fit is one that passes through the scattered points such that it represents most of these points.
 Roughly, half of the scattered points should be on either side.

 Explain the principal methods for calculating the coefficient of correlation.

-Answer: The principal methods for calculating the coefficient of correlation are.
+The principal methods for calculating the coefficient of correlation are:

-What is the difference between negative and positive correlation?
+What is the difference between negative and positive correlations?

-Answer: The difference between negative and positive correlation is that in positive correlation, variables move in the same direction, whereas, in the negative correlation, they move in a different direction.
+The difference between negative and positive correlations is that variables move in the same direction in a positive correlation, whereas they move in the opposite directions in a negative correlation.

-What is the nature of correlation of two variables, when they move in the same direction?
+What is the nature of the correlation of two variables when they move in the same direction?

-Answer: When two variables move in the same direction, such correlation is positive.
+When two variables move in the same direction, the correlation is positive.

-Coefficient of correlation is between -1 and +.
-How would you express it arithmetically?
+The coefficient of correlation is between -1 and +1.
+Express it arithmetically.

 When is the rank correlation method used?

-Answer: The rank correlation method is used when variables are qualitative, such as bravery, beauty, virtue, and wisdom, etc.
+The rank correlation method is used when the variables are qualitative, such as bravery, beauty, virtue, wisdom, etc.

 What is a simple correlation?

-Answer: A simple correlation implies the study or relationship between two variables only.
+A simple correlation implies the study of a relationship between only two variables.

-Answer: When the relation between three or more variables are studied simultaneously, it is known as multiple correlations.
+When the relation between three or more variables is studied simultaneously, it is known as a multiple correlation.